LambdaHack/LambdaHack/README.md

 and their detailed results observed in a log file.
-(This repeating of `cabal build` before each testsuite run is requied due to bug https://github.com/haskell/cabal/issues/7522.
+(This repeating of `cabal build` before each testsuite run is required due to bug https://github.com/haskell/cabal/issues/7522.
 Contributions to cabal development are very welcome.)

 The [Makefile](https://github.com/LambdaHack/LambdaHack/blob/master/Makefile)